Julgas123/FFA-Transition-Files/README.md

 These are my babies.
 I'm so proud :') Anyway, these are used to create a transition.
 The first file uses Dejan Trbojevic's patented unit cell from his carbon gantry and changes it over a user-inputted number of cells.
 The second file is what I used for my transition presented in the FFAG'17 workshop at Cornell - it can be used as an example to test the transition...
-JGC.MADX and JGC.SEQ are files created specifically for this, so they must be downloaded to run TransitionCalc2
+JGC.MADX and JGC.SEQ are files created specifically for this, so they must be used alongside TransitionCalc2 (which actuallycreates them).
+After running 'JGC.MADX', the new magnet strengths must be copy/pasted from the terminal to the 'JGC.SEQ' file.
+Sometimes, it may not match all of the way, and the strengths of the magnets will not have changed from the original input.
+Try identifying a pattern and making an educated guess about what the strengths could/should be and put that into 'JGC.SEQ' before running it again.
+Then, repreat.

 4) OrbitPlotter1 and 2